circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:consistent_read** :: boolean, *default:* none

 If set to `true`, then the operation uses strongly consistent reads; otherwise, eventually consistent reads are used.
 Strongly consistent reads are not supported on global secondary indexes.
-If you query a global secondary index with ConsistentRead set to true, you will receive an error message.
+If you query a global secondary index with ConsistentRead set to `true`, you will receive an error message.
 (Quoted from DynamoDB's [documentation](http://docs.aws.amazon.com/sdkfornet1/latest/apidocs/html/P_Amazon_DynamoDBv2_Model_QueryRequest_ConsistentRead.htm).)

 **:recursive** :: boolean, *default:* `true`, except for DynamoDB `scan` where default is `false`